tomouchuu/mastodon-translate/readme.md

 ### Limitations

-* Will only translate languages to english - #1
+* Will only translate languages to english - [#1](https://github.com/tomouchuu/mastodon-translate/issues/1)
-* Will only work on niu.moe instance - #2
+* Will only work on niu.moe instance - [#2](https://github.com/tomouchuu/mastodon-translate/issues/2)
+* Forces you off the page rather than translating directly - [#3](https://github.com/tomouchuu/mastodon-translate/issues/3)

 ### What it does